katiasmundi/miniature-octo-fiesta/BookingSystem/Phase1/Final_document.md

 - User role can be modified in user profile
 - Reflected XSS into HTML context with nothing encoded
 - Stored XSS into HTML context with nothing encoded
+- Stored XSS into anchor href attribute with double quotes HTML-encoded
 - DOM XSS in document.write sink using source location.search
 - DOM XSS in innerHTML sink using source location.search
 - Detecting NoSQL injection
 - Exploiting NoSQL operator injection to bypass authentication
 - Exploiting an API endpoint using documentation
+- Exploiting XXE using external entities to retrieve files
+Yht: 15 kpl
 ---

 ## The Booking System Project